Admissions and Application

 Admission and Application Requirements

-Enrollment for the LL.M. program is open to holders of a Juris Doctor (J.D.) degree or similar foreign qualifications in the field of law.
+Enrollment for the Master of Legal Studies in Cybersecurity Law & Policy is open to holders of a Juris Doctor (J.D.) degree or similar foreign qualifications in the field of law.
 An applicant must have a first law degree (J.D., LL.B. or the equivalent) from a foreign or ABA accredited law school.
 Admission may also be granted to holders of a bachelor’s degree or its foreign equivalent, who have a desire to develop an understanding of legal and policy principles of cybersecurity.
-Admission to the LL.M. program is competitive.
+Admission to the Master of Legal Studies in Cybersecurity Law & Policy is competitive.
 In evaluating applications, the Graduate Program Committee takes into consideration the applicant’s grades, university studies, letter of recommendation, occupational interests, professional, personal accomplishments, and other factors.
 Students may apply for full time or part-time status.